Triad (organized crime): International activities

-Triads are also active in other regions with significant overseas-Chinese populations: Macau, Taiwan, Hong Kong, the United States, Canada, Japan, Australia, the United Kingdom, Germany, France, Italy, Brazil, Peru, and Argentina.
+Triads are also active in other regions with significant overseas-Chinese populations: Hong Kong, Macau, Taiwan, South Korea, Japan, the United States, Canada, Australia, New Zealand, the United Kingdom, France, Italy, the Netherlands, Belgium, Germany, Spain, Brazil, Peru, Argentina, Romania, Bulgaria, Russia, and South Africa.
 They are often involved in migrant smuggling.
 Shanty and Mishra (2007) estimate that the annual profit from narcotics is $200 billion, and annual revenues from human trafficking into Europe and the United States are believed to amount to $3.5 billion.

 In Australia, the major importer of illicit drugs in recent decades has been 'The Company', according to police sources in the region.
 This is a conglomerate run by triad bosses which focuses particularly on methamphetamine and cocaine.
 It has laundered money through junkets for high-stakes gamblers who visit Crown Casinos in Australia and Macau.